-9th to 10th Six total credits, including one English credit, one math credit and four additional credits 10th to 11th Thirteen total credits, including two English credits, two math credits and nine additional credits 11th to 12th Eighteen total credits, including three English credits, three math credits and twelve additional credits
+9th to 10thSix total credits, including one English credit, one math credit and four additional credits10th to 11thThirteen total credits, including two English credits, two math credits and nine additional credits11th to 12thEighteen total credits, including three English credits, three math credits and twelve additional credits

-Course Selections & Scheduling
+Course Selections/Scheduling

-Smyrna High School operates on a rotating block schedule, offering eight 90-minute classes (four courses per day).
-Students can earn up to 32 credits during the regular school day during their four years of high school.
+Smyrna High School operates on a rotating block schedule, offering eight 95-minute classes (four courses per day).
+Students have the opportunity to earn up to 32 credits during the regular school day during their four years of high school.
 This allows students to not only take the required courses to earn a State of Delaware diploma but also to select additional course offerings to enhance their high school experience and prepare them for post-secondary opportunities.